-21. Allocation of Facility ID
+23 Allocation of Facility ID

-- 21.1 A health facility in India may request for the creation of a Facility ID at no cost, which shall be required to enable them to participate in the NDHE as set out under this Policy. - 21.2 A Facility ID may be issued through such means as may be specified by the NDHM. - 21.3 A Facility ID shall be in electronic form, and a health facility in possession of a Facility ID shall not be permitted to create a second ID.

-- 21.4 A health facility in possession of a Facility ID may share the personal data of a data principal with such data principal and any healthcare professionals, subject to the consent of the data principal and in strict accordance with the terms of such consent, in accordance with this Policy. - 21.5 The Facility ID may be used to e-sign all documents, which are necessary to avail health services. - 21.6 The possession of a Facility ID does not deem that the health facility is legal, or that it holds all permissions and licenses as may be required by applicable laws.
+- 23.1.A health facility in India may request for the creation of a Facility ID at no cost, which shall be required to enable them to participate in the NDHE as set out under this Policy. - 23.2.A Facility ID may be issued through such means as may be specified by the NHA. - 23.3.A Facility ID shall be in electronic form, and a health facility in possession of a Facility ID shall not be permitted to create a second ID. - 23.4.A health facility in possession of a Facility ID may share the personal data of a data principal with such data principal and any healthcare professionals, subject to the consent of the data principal and in strict accordance with the terms of such consent, in accordance with this Policy. - 23.5.
+The Facility ID may be used to electronically sign all documents, which are necessary to provide healthcare services. - 23.6.
+The possession of a Facility ID does not deem that the health facility is legal, or that it holds all permissions and licenses as may be required by applicable laws.